 Imagine a black sheet of paper in front of your eyes, with no lights, with no images, with no memories or imagination coming through.
 That’s what I see when I sleep.

-With extensive damage to the Cerebral Cortex, the part of the brain that is responsible for dreams, I can’t dream.
-Instead, my mind goes through a thought process that takes me through any outstanding issues not yet resolved that are still in my unconscious.
+With extensive damage to the Cerebral Cortex, the part of the brain that is responsible for dreams, means I can’t dream.
+Instead, my mind takes me through a thought process that highlights outstanding issues, left in my unconscious.

 I have known for quite some time that I don’t recall dreams: but in the past, I lacked any clear understanding of the facts.
 I’m not too bothered by the fact that I don’t dream, but I am bothered that my thought processes wake me up.

-In my next blog on my neurological issues, I’ll go into more detail on why I can’t always rationale my thoughts and what is the issue behind that.
+In one of my more personal blogs, I would like to go into more detail on why I can’t always rationale, and what is the issue behind that.